-Line Follower Robots are the most common type of robots that are built by hobbyist and student interested in robotics and embedded systems.
-The reason for the popularity of the Line Follower robot is the fact that is simple to build and easy to understand the logic behind it.
-This post will give you working level knowledge on building and programming line follower robots from scratch.
+Line Follower Robots are the most common type of robots that are built by hobbyist and students interested in robotics and embedded systems.
+The reason for the popularity of the Line Follower robot is the fact that it is simple to build and it is easy to understand the logic behind it.
+This post will give you a working level knowledge on building and programming line follower robots from scratch.

 Introduction to the concept of line follower: